 Sometimes, some high-quality embryos are left after IVF cycles.
 These embryos can be frozen to give the couple the option of using them in the future.
 Embryo freezing may be a good option for patients.
 It has been found out that when thawed 70% to 80% of these embryos are still viable and each transfer has a success rate of 50 to 80%.

 Though there is no clear-cut diet to be followed before treatment, some research have shown that a significant number of successful treatments were those of patients who stuck to a diet based on vegetables prior to their cycles.

 Overweight ladies may have to undergo extended treatment periods and there is an increased possibility of miscarriage.

-Sexual intercourses after embryo transfer have no bearing on the progress of pregnancy.
+Sexual intercourses after embryo transfer has no bearing on the progress of pregnancy.
 However, treatment may involve bleeding which may make sexual intercourses uncomfortable.

 Contrary to popular opinion, lifting heavy objects, travelling and being active right after the embryo transfer does not impair prospects of pregnancy.
 But make sure medications are taken on time.